 As mentioned, lasers burn/melt materials, which can give off fumes and smoke ranging from inconvenient to harmful, depending on the material.
 For instance, when PVC is cut with a laser, the byproduct is chlorine gas.
 Also, smoke can negatively affect the laser’s cutting performance, possibly producing an inconsistent cut.

-***Advantage: Rotary die cutting and flat bed die cutting
+***Advantage: Rotary die cutting & Flat bed die cutting

 [ ] Deep Cuts or Multi-Layer Cuts

-***Advantage: Rotary die cutting and flat bed die cutting
+***Advantage: Rotary die cutting & Flat bed die cutting

 [ ] Material Variation

-Laser die cutting is limited by the material being converted more than other methods.
-It also depends on what type of laser is doing the cutting.
+Laser cutting is limited by the material being converted more than other methods.
+It also depends on what type of laser is used to cut.
 Wavelengths differ, so some materials — conductive material, high-temperature plastics, polycarbonate, etc. — can’t be cut effectively by many lasers.

-***Advantage: Rotary die cutting and flat bed die cutting
+***Advantage: Rotary die cutting & Flat bed die cutting

 [ ] Minimize Maintenance

-Rotary and flat bed cutters are like other mechanical equipment, requiring refurbishing or replacing when the metal-cutting dies get blunt.
+Rotary and flat bed cutters are like other mechanical equipment, requiring refurbishing or replacing when the metal-cutting dies become blunt.
 Continuous maintenance and potential downtime aren't issues with laser die-cutting.

 Finding the Right Die Cutting Method

 As you’ve seen, each die-cutting type has advantages and disadvantages.
-Deciding which die cutting method to use depends on the material you’re using and the quantity you’re searching for.
+Deciding which die cutting method to use will ultimately depend on the material you’re using and your ideal quantity.

 Most converters count on their die cutting as their bread and butter service.
-Yet, not all invest in the latest equipment and in-house talent to offer flat bed, rotary, and laser die cutting expertise.
+Yet, not all invest in the latest equipment and in-house talent to offer expertise in flat bed, rotary, and laser die cutting.

-You can find out more about what adhesive converters offer, or you can check out more information on flexible material processing, selection, and quoting in our Learning Center.
+Lastly, visit our Learning Center to learn more about adhesive converter's offerings or find out more information on flexible material processing, selection, and quoting.